 I’m an experienced scholar, composer, performer, and leader.
-I currently serve as a Professor of Musicology at the University of Kentucky and as Director of Traditional Music at Centenary Methodist Church in Danville, Kentucky.
+I currently serve as Professor of Musicology at the University of Kentucky (Lexington) and Director of Traditional Music at Centenary Methodist Church (Danville).

 I completed my M.A. and Ph.D. degrees in Historical Musicology and my M.A. in European History at the University of Rochester.
-I am currently enrolled part-time at Asbury Theological Seminary, where I am pursuing graduate theological training.
+I currently am in the final semester of my M.A. in Theological Studies (with a specialization in Theology and History) at Asbury Theological Seminary.

 Photos: SCP, LaBrec